CoderDojo-Content/Intermediate-Unity/en/DetectingCollisions.md

     audio.Play();
     ```

+7. Try shooting after you run into an asteroid!
-7. You have detected collisions between all of the objects in your game.
-You might have noticed a bug after the player is destroyed!
+You have detected collisions between all of the objects in your game, but did you notice the bug?
 If you have the time after you finish these Sushi Cards you can try to fix the bug!

-    * Try shooting after you run into an asteroid!